canonical/data-science-stack/docs/explanation/dss-arch.rst

 ^^^^^^

 MLflow operates in local mode, meaning that metadata and artefacts for each run are, by default, recorded to a local directory named `mlruns`.
-This directory is backed by a persistent volume, mounted to a host path directory of the MLflow's Kubernetes deployment.
+This directory is backed by a persistent volume, mounted to a host path directory of the MLflow Kubernetes deployment.

 .. _container_layer: